mkangquantum/quits/README.md

 > 🚀 **New Release Available!**
+>**v0.3.0** - Logical codewords of HGP and BPC codes are now given in the "canonical" form.
+[Check out the latest release notes »](https://github.com/mkangquantum/quits/releases/tag/v0.3.0)
+>
 > **v0.2.0** - base matrices of QLP codes can now be polynomial entries.
 [Check out the latest release notes »](https://github.com/mkangquantum/quits/releases/tag/v0.2.0)
 >
 > **v0.1.0** – important bug is fixed, so please check the release note if you have already been using QUITS.